-He broke into the Under-21s set-up that season, becoming a near ever-present in the centre of the park while also aiding the Under-18s to Premier League glory.
+He broke into Everton's Under-21 set-up that season and was a near ever-present in the centre of the park while also aiding the Under-18s to Premier League glory.

 In December 2014, Williams was named on the bench for Everton's first-team game against FC Krasnodar.

-However, a knee injury sustained in the final fixture of the campaign ruled him out of action for six months, before he suffered another setback in November 2016, this time to his ankle.
+However, a knee injury sustained in the final fixture of the campaign ruled him out of action for six months, before he suffered another problem in November 2016, this time with his ankle.

-Williams recovered in February 2017 and subsequently signed a new three-and-a-half year contract, extending his stay at Goodison Park until June 2020.
+Williams recovered in February 2017 and subsequently signed a new three-and-a-half year contract, extending his Goodison Park stay until June 2020.

-In July 2017, Williams signed for Barnsley on a season-long loan, and went on to gain valuable first-team experience in the Championship.
-He made 34 appearances for the Yorkshire side and netted his first professional goal - in spectacular style - against Burton Albion in October.
-Williams' stunning 30-yard strike won the Championship's goal of the month prize.
+In July 2017, Williams signed for Barnsley on a season-long loan and went on to gain valuable first-team experience in the Championship.
+He made 34 appearances for the Yorkshire side and netted his first professional goal - in spectacular style - against Burton Albion in October, Williams's stunning 30-yard strike winning the Championship's goal of the month prize.